DoaaAli11/Simple-Library-Catalog-System/README.md

 - Primary index using the ISBN (for Books data file).
 - Secondary index using the Author ID (for the Books data file).
 - Secondary index using the Author Name (for the Authors data file).

-### These are the operations that the admin could do:
-- add a book record / an author record
-- delete a book record / an author record

 ### And this is the main welcome screen:
 - Add New Author
 - Add New Book